LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 One submission of the group work is due one hour before the final presentations.

 #.
-All files listed in parts 2-5 in a folder FinalProject in BitBucket,
+All files listed in parts 2-5.
-   right under the root of your project.
    Also include a zip file, named with your team abbreviation, containing a Windows executable with (a separate copy of) any other image and data files needed.
 Test to make sure you can